JainAbhi2411/DineQR/docs/prd.md

     - Updated card briefly highlights with neon glow animation (duration 1s)
   - **Promotion Deactivated**:
     - WebSocket event 'promotion_deactivated' received
-    - Promotion card fades out and slides out to top (fade-out + slide-up, duration 0.5s)\n    - Card removed from grid
-    - If promotion was applied to items in cart, system displays notification: 'Offer [Name] is no longer available and has been removed from your cart'
+    - Promotion card fades out and slides out to top (fade-out + slide-up, duration 0.5s)\n    - Card removed from grid\n    - If promotion was applied to items in cart, system displays notification: 'Offer [Name] is no longer available and has been removed from your cart'
   - **Promotion Reactivated**:
     - WebSocket event 'promotion_activated' received
     - Promotion card slides into grid from top with animation (slide-down + fade-in, duration 0.5s)\n    - In-app notification displays: 'Offer [Name] is now available again!'
 \n**D. Promotion Details Modal**